 Eligible recipients conducted their second biennial CLNA in the 2021-2022 program year.
-The proposed CTE programs and activities for the 2022-2023 program year must meet the needs identified in the 2021-2022 CLNA as described in Section 134(c).
-Eligible recipients are required to use the funds made available under this Act, to support CTE programs that are of sufficient size, scope and quality as outlined in Section 135(b) and defined by FDOE (see Appendix A).
+The proposed CTE programs and activities for the 2023-2024 program year must meet the needs identified in the 2021-2022 CLNA as described in Section 134(c).
+Eligible recipients are required to use the funds made available under this Act, to support CTE programs that are of sufficient SSQ as outlined in Section 135(b) and defined by FDOE (see Appendix A).

-FDOE will review reported components of the CLNA, including size, scope and quality, labor market alignment, and the related application narrative section, of each eligible recipient to ensure all requirements were addressed.
+FDOE will review reported components of the CLNA, including SSQ, LMA, and the related application narrative section, of each eligible recipient to ensure all requirements were addressed.
 FDOE will ensure that proposed Perkins V funds are aligned with and support the needs identified in the CLNA and any updates.
 FDOE will only approve award letters for those eligible recipients that adhered to the CLNA requirements.

-INELIGIBLE SECONDARY CTE PROGRAMS
+INELIGIBLE SECONDARY CAREER AND TECHNICAL EDUCATION (CTE) PROGRAMS

-The Department has reviewed all secondary programs for the size, scope and quality requirements.
+The Department has reviewed all secondary programs for the SSQ requirements.
 The secondary programs deemed ineligible for expenditure of Perkins funds are identified in Appendix A. As these programs are ineligible to be supported with Perkins funds, they are not required to be included in the eligible recipients' CLNA.

-INELIGIBLE POSTSECONDARY CTE PROGRAMS
+INELIGIBLE POSTSECONDARY CAREER AND TECHNICAL EDUCATION (CTE) PROGRAMS